fastxteam/cookiecutter-fastx-cpython/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `cookiecutter-pypackage` for local development.
+Here's how to set up `cookiecutter-fastx-cpython` for local development.
 Please note this documentation assumes you already have ...